 A final copy of the committee’s report, the faculty member’s response, and the unit administrator’s response, if one is submitted, shall be provided to the faculty member and the unit administrator.
 These documents along with those listed in 2.05 shall be included in the faculty member’s personnel file.

 Unit administrators shall report the summary results of cumulative reviews to their dean on an annual basis.
+These summary results shall include at minimum a statement as to whether each faculty member’s overall performance during the review period is deemed “satisfactory” or “unsatisfactory”.

 2.07 Rewarding Faculty for Outstanding Performance.
 The cumulative review process should identify and recognize outstanding performance by faculty members.
 The report may be used by appropriate administrators as a basis for supporting faculty members in carrying out their professional goals and responsibilities and compensating those with outstanding performance.

 2.08 Corrective Development Plan.
-For faculty members whose overall performance reflects substantial deficiencies, the committee in cooperation with the unit administrator and the faculty member shall develop a corrective plan to improve performance and address deficiencies.
+For faculty members whose overall performance is deemed unsatisfactory, the unit administrator and the faculty member shall develop a corrective plan to improve performance and address deficiencies.
 The plan should be individualized and flexible; taking into account the faculty member’s intellectual interests, abilities, and career stage, as well as needs of the unit and institution.
 The plan should establish clear performance goals, specify steps designed to achieve those goals, define indicators of goal attainment, establish a clear and reasonable time frame for the completion of goals, identify resources available for implementation of the plan, and state the consequences of failure to attain the goals.
+The annual appraisal and development reviews should be used to document progress toward goals specified in the plan.

+2.09 Dismissal Inquiry.
+Two consecutive unsatisfactory cumulative reviews shall automatically trigger a dismissal inquiry, as described in Appendix C of the “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University”.
+The unit administrator shall initiate the dismissal inquiry process by notifying the dean of the college and the Vice President for Academic Affairs.
+If the unit administrator does not believe that a dismissal inquiry is warranted, they shall report the committee’s “unsatisfactory” evaluation of the faculty member to the dean as described above, and shall in addition provide written documentation to justify their decision not to pursue a dismissal inquiry.
+The dean will then make the final decision as to whether to pursue a dismissal inquiry, and shall notify the Vice President for Academic Affairs if the inquiry should proceed.

-2.09 Dispute Resolution.
-Any faculty member who believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom may request a review of the matter utilizing the Dispute Resolution Procedure in Appendix E of If a faculty member believes that the committee report, the corrective plan, or administrative actions taken as a result of the cumulative review are unfair or that they fail to honor the legitimate exercise of academic freedom, he/she may request a review of the matter utilizing the policies and procedures outlined in the “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University” (January 2006).
+2.10 Dispute Resolution.
+Any faculty member who believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom may request a review of the matter utilizing the Dispute Resolution Procedure in Appendix E of the “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University”.

 Grounds for dispute may include unlawful discrimination, inadequate consideration, and others listed in Section 2.3 of the Dispute Resolution Policy.
 Dispute resolution procedures are outlined in Appendix E: Dispute Resolution Procedure.